-Master's degree in human services field, a behavioral science, counseling, business or public administration or related field supplemented with significant management experience in a social work, community or other human services organization OR any equivalent combination of training and experience which provides the required knowledge, skills and abilities.

-PART II - Performance Plan (cont.)
+PA ART II - Performance Plan (cont.)
 PART V - Performance Evaluation (cont.)
-Core/Essential Weight Performance Measures for Core/Essential Rating Earned: Supervisor's Comments (Required if rating Responsibilities: S Responsibilities: is any rating other than "Meets Expectations"): Leadership 30% Holds self and team accountable for achieving results.
+Master's degree in human services field, a behavioral science, counseling, business or public administratic supplemented with significant management experience in a social work, community or other human service equivalent combination of training and experience which provides the required knowledge, skills and ability of the service of rices organization OR any 9.
+Qualifications - Education, Experience, Licensure, and Certification: Brings out the best in people Is aware of direct report's career goals, constructs meaningful development plans and actively support Motivates people through coaching and mentoring orts them equivalent combination of training g and experie nce which provides the required knowledge, skills and abilities.
+PART II - Performance Pla PART II - Performance Plan (cont.)
+PART V - Performance Evaluation (cont.)
+Core/Essential Responsibilities: Weight s Performance Measures for Core/Essential Responsibilities: Rating Earn ed: Supervisor's Comments (Required if rating is any rating other than "Meets Expectations"): Leadership Effectively communicates across the organization to make a positive impact.
+Applies management experience to identify operational gaps and implements solutions to effectively achieve business goals.
+Formulates strategic direction in alignment with organizational goals and effectively communicates direction to team members in a manner which motivates toward end goals.
+Designates individuals to act in the Director's absence or under his/her direct supervision in order to carry out the Director's duties and responsibilities.
+30% Holds self and team accountable for achieving results.
 Applies excellent interpersonal skills in one-on-one and group settings.
 Makes timely and sound decisions to manage conflict and to keep efforts moving forward.
 Meets with Leadership Team on a monthly basis in a group or individual setting to set direction, discuss program management and workforce management and to ensure consistency across the agency.
 Facilitates staff meetings on a quarterly basis to recognize achievements, acknowledge improvement opportunities, report changes, and review agency needs.
 Effectively addresses difficult issues directly or through coaching of supervisors to make sure they get addressed correctly, effectively and timely.
-Continuously seeks input and feedback from staff and implements necessary changes Attends and contributes to Directors meetings and Virginia League of Social Services Executives meetings as a way to track upcoming changes and plan for local changes/needs.
-Outstanding Exceeds Expectations Meets Expectations Needs Improvement Comments:
+Continuously seeks input and feedback from staff and implements necessary changes Attends and contributes to Directors meetings and Virginia League of Social Services Executives meetings as a way to track upcoming changes and plan for local changes/needs. □Outstandir □Exceeds E □Meets Exp □Needs Imp expectations bectations Comments: